cyberman/SQLiteStudio-Survival-Guide/docs/tools/foreign_key_safety.md

-# Foreign Key Safety
+# Foreign Key Safety Tool

-This page documents the purpose and usage of the raw SQL tool.
+Tool for checking foreign key safety in your database.

 ## Usage